 Options.
 Where would we be in life without them?
 If you’ve landed on this page, you’re probably thinking about your shaving options, wondering what’s right for you, what will actually deliver results for your sensitive skin, and how much you should pay for the privilege.

 As consumers ourselves, we know that your final choice will be solely based on what’s right for you, so we’re not here to convince you.
 Shocking, we know.
-We’re here to tell you what goes into a OUI razor and why we’re the bomb. *cough* The bias is real.
+We’re here to tell you what goes into a THE SINGLE Sensitive Skin Razor and why we’re the bomb. *cough* The bias is real.

 Why so spendy?